wesleyegberto/java-new-features/java-24/README.md

     * re-preview with API changes
     * removed methods `callWhere` and `runWhere` to make API more fluent
     * `ScopedValue.where(SCOPE, "my-value").run(() -> {});` instead of `ScopedValue.callWhere(SCOPE, "my-value", () -> {})`
-    * we can bind multiples values
+    * we can bind multiples values:
         * `ScopedValue.where(SCOPE_A, "my-value").where(SCOPE_B, "other-value").run(() -> {})`
 * **Primitive Types in Patterns, instanceof, and switch**
     * re-preview without change